You've heard it before:

 Ultimately, it is the student who ends up putting her/his name on an application for your institution and who (hopefully) ends up enrolling in your institution.
 Yet parents, guidance counsellors, peers, alumni, and a host of other individuals often play major roles in molding public perception of your organization.

 Take the example of the University of Y, a major Canadian university with over 25,000 students.
-In 2009, this institution decided that it needed a full study of its reputation among both internal and external stakeholders.
+This institution decided that it needed a full study of its reputation among both internal and external stakeholders.
 After being contacted by the university, Academica surveyed university faculty, staff, guidance counsellors, prospective students, and the parents of prospective students to track public awareness of the institution from every possible angle.
-Further, Academica used a study it had performed five years earlier to track if and how perceptions of the university had changed over time.
-Just last year, Academica performed another project with this university that maintained the ability to chart its progress over multiple years.
+Further, Academica used a study it had performed five years earlier to track if and how perceptions of the institution had changed over time.
+Just last year, Academica performed another project with this same university that maintained the ability to chart its progress over multiple years.

 Ultimately, the study found that the effectiveness of awareness efforts varied considerably for different groups, and the university used this information to send targeted creative messaging that spoke to the interests of each group.
 In this instance, testing the effectiveness of different messaging channels was crucial to the success of the effort.
 While Maclean’s university rankings are important, for example, they tend to reach students primarily through their parents.
 Promotional materials sent to high schools, on the other hand, often filter through counsellors and teachers before reaching students, and Facebook advertisements are more likely to reach students directly.